itu-devops/lecture_notes/sessions/session_10/README_TASKS.md

   2. Create a Docker Swarm cluster for your _ITU-MiniTwit_ applications in which various components run as services and can be scaled as needed.
 Note, very likely you do not want to scale you DB servers horizontally (to keep your data consistent) but only all the services 'in front' of it.

-## 2) Rolling Updates
+## 2) Update Strategy

-Implement a rolling update strategy in your build chain.
+Implement an automatic update strategy in your build chain.
+Choose either rolling updates or blue-green.

 ## 3) Software Maintenance